 Loft, Philip.
 ‘Involving the public: Parliament, petitioning, and the language of interest, 1688-1720’, Journal of British Studies, 55:1 (2016), pp. 1-23.
 Analyses over 300 ‘large responsive petitions’ sent to parliament during this period.

 Loft, Philip.
-‘Petitioning and Petitioners to the Westminster Parliament, 1660-1788’, Parliamentary History (forthcoming 2019).
-Surveys the chronology and geography of petitioning to parliament.
+‘Petitioning and Petitioners to the Westminster Parliament, 1660-1788’, Parliamentary History, 38:3 (2019).
+Surveys the chronology and geography of the 12,431 ‘large responsive and initiatory petitions’ submitted to parliament during this time.

 Maltby, Judith.
 Prayer Book and People in Elizabethan and Early Stuart England (1998).
 Analyses the mass petitions about religious issues in the 1640s in Chapters 3-5.